9th Assembly: Leadership we can trust – Daily Trust

 It is noteworthy that the torrent of endorsements for Femi Gbajabiamila in particular could not have been witnessed if not for the fact of his being a very competent and dutiful lawmaker as seen in the last 16 years.
 He is a 5th term member of the House who had served as the Minority Leader as well as the Majority Leader of the House.
 He is a highly patriotic Nigeria and a loyal party man.
 Gbajabiamila is a manifestly upright, enviably honest and infectiously competent politician.
 He has over the years demonstrated his abilities of competency, independent mindedness and the spirit of a team player.

-Hon.
-Olubunmi Tunji-Ojo is a member-elect for Akoko North East/Akoko North West of Ondo State
+Olubunmi Tunji-Ojo is member-elect for Akoko North East/Akoko North West of Ondo State.

 Dear Esteemed reader,